micmejia/bible-dump/NKJV/Job/Job 14.md

 Since his days _are_ determined, The number of his months _is_ with You; You have appointed his limits, so that he cannot pass.

 ###### 6
-Look away from him that he may [^c]rest, Till like a hired man he finishes his day.
+Look away from him that he may rest, Till like a hired man he finishes his day.

 ###### 7
 "For there is hope for a tree, If it is cut down, that it will sprout again, And that its tender shoots will not cease.